Yibhir0/multi_player_pong_game/README.md

   signature
   gcmiv

-### Setup
+### ⚙️ 2.
+Set Up Networking
-Firstly, decide who will be server and who will be client, and execute the ipconfig command on the server’s compute.
+Firstly, decide who will be server and who will be client, and execute the ipconfig command on the server’s computer.
 Carefully mark down the IPv4 address displayed.
 Next, check if the path to the Java JDK is stored in your environment variables
 (run echo $PATH if you are on Linux).
 If it is not, run "export PATH=$PATH:/path/to/jdk" for a Linux machine, or edit environment variables for a Windows machine.

-### Running the program
+### ▶️ 4.
+Run the Game
-Now you are all set!
-Run the Pong application.
+You're ready to go!

+Launch PongApp.java from your IDE or terminal.

+On the server: select "Host Game"

+On the client(s): enter the server's IP and connect

+Enjoy secure and smooth Pong gameplay!